mendix/docs/content/en/docs/quickstarts/leading-mendix-implementation.md

 **Here are some resources to help familiarize yourself with the Mendix platform:**

 * The [“Mendix Ecosystem”](https://academy.mendix.com/link/modules/78/lectures/504/1.3-Mendix-Ecosystem) lecture in our Rapid Developer course offers a short description of each of the elements of the platform relevant for developers together with useful links.
-* The [Mendix Portal for Developers](/developerportal/) will help you explore Apps: the central location to collaborate, deploy, and manage your Mendix apps.
+* [Mendix Portal for Developers](/developerportal/) will help you explore apps: the central location to collaborate, deploy, and manage your Mendix apps.

 **Also, don’t forget to bookmark your “Favorites”!**